Mostly virus-free Kauai hit by pandemic after travel resumes

 Kauai officials say the single-test scheme did not do enough to protect the people who live there.
 With only nine ICU beds and 14 ventilators, the island’s health care system could quickly become overwhelmed by a large outbreak, said Kauai Mayor Derek Kawakami.

-Seeking to prevent such a scenario, Kawakami proposed a mandatory second test for all arriving passengers after arrival.
+Seeking to prevent such a scenario, Kawakami proposed a mandatory second test for all passengers after arrival.
 His plan would have included a short quarantine while people awaited their second result.

 “We think having a negative test is a good prerequisite to getting on a plane,” Kawakami said.
 But “once you land on Kauai … (travelers) should be able to sit and cool off for three days.”